-Children become fluent in the core areas of mathematics, through varied and frequent practice with increasingly complex problems over time.
+· Children will become fluent in the core areas of mathematics, through varied and frequent practice with increasingly complex problems over time.

-Children can reason mathematically using mathematical language e.g. ‘I know that… because…’
+· Children will reason mathematically using mathematical language e.g. ‘I know that… because…’

-Children can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing confidence.
+· Children will solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing confidence.

-At Willesborough Infant School we understand the importance of using manipulatives to support children’s understanding of mathematical concepts.
-Therefore these are available for children throughout all of our lessons, no matter of their age or ability.
+· We understand the importance of using manipulatives to support children’s understanding of mathematical concepts, therefore these are available for children throughout all of our lessons, no matter of their age or ability.

 Please click the links below to see an overview of the maths curriculum.